Changfei-Fu/auto_EVO-ORB_SLAM/README.md

 ## 2. At the second step you do nothing apart from running the python Scripts.

+#### note that there should be folders of sequences in the folder named Tum/folders

 ## Examples
 #### 1).
 ICL-NUIM dataset
 cd ./auto_EVO-ORB_SLAM3/ICL-NUIM